tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 ## Introduction

+This section is not your usual "First Introduction To Haskell" because it assumes you have arrived here having already studied some reasonably sophisticated functional programming concepts in JavaScript and [Lambda Calculus](/lambdacalculus).
+Familiarity with higher-order and curried functions is assumed.

-["Haskell Programming from First Principles” by Allen and Moronuki](http://haskellbook.com/) is a recent and excellent introduction to haskell that is quite compatible with the goals of this course.
+If you would like a more gradual introduction ["Haskell Programming from First Principles” by Allen and Moronuki](http://haskellbook.com/) is a recent and excellent introduction to haskell that is quite compatible with the goals of this course.
 The ebook is not too expensive, but unfortunately, it is independently published and hence not available from our library.  [”Learn you a Haskell” by Miran Lipovaca](http://learnyouahaskell.com/) is a freely available alternative that is also a useful introduction.
+There are a few copies of [Programming Haskell by Hutton](https://monash.hosted.exlibrisgroup.com/permalink/f/31uhmh/catau21316253770001751) which is an excellent academic textbook, but it's expensive if you want to buy it.

 ## Starting with the GHCi REPL